#10 – “There Was An Emergency Preparedness Drill/Exercise Nearby”

 This photo, taken by John Woike of the Hartford Courant, shows the intersection of Dickinson Drive and Riverside Road “as the sun sets” on Friday, December 14th.
 There is still no sign:

 In an interview filmed very early on the morning of the 15th, Gene Rosen speaks with reporters from “CBS The Morning” while seated across the street from the firehouse.
 This interview provides with a nearly unobstructed view of where the sign would be… you know, if it had actually been there sometime before the 15th:

-Taken shortly before 9AM on Saturday the 15th (according to the image’s EXIF data), this photo by Spencer Platt of Getty Images shows that the sign has still not arrived:
+Taken shortly before 9AM on Saturday the 15th (according to the image’s Exif data), this photo by Spencer Platt of Getty Images shows that the sign has still not arrived:

 #4 – “The Children Were Rearranged For The Evacuation Photos”

-No, they’re just different students.
+No, they’re just different children.

 This claim is based off of the idea that the same two children appear in both of Shannon Hicks’ infamous evacuation photographs.
 Why re-use two of the children and swap the rest?
 Did they run out?
 Who knows?
 But this is what James Fetzer, “Vivian Lee”, and a disheartening number of other conspiracy theorists actually believe.

 Fetzer and Lee, in Chapter Five of “Nobody Died At Sandy Hook”, make the absurd claim that these two children…

 Are the same as these two: